 - Once griddle is hot, lightly grease with butter or coconut oil.
 Pour batter by ¼ cup into circles on the griddle and cook until bubbles form on the surface and the bottom is golden.
 Flip and cook until done, about 1 more minute.
 Repeat with all of the remaining batter.

 - Top each pancake with warm peach topping and yogurt.
 Drizzle with honey or maple syrup, if desired.

 - Watch peaches carefully so that they do not stick to the pan and burn.
-If they don’t ever get juicy, add 1-2 tbsp water to the pan while simmering.
+If they don't ever get juicy, add 1-2 tablespoon water to the pan while simmering.

-- If you don’t have buttermilk, you can use ‘DIY buttermilk’ by adding 1 1/2 tbsp white vinegar or lemon juice to a measuring cup, then filling the cup to the 1 1/2 cup line with milk.
+- If you don't have buttermilk, you can use 'DIY buttermilk' by adding 1 ½ tablespoon white vinegar or lemon juice to a measuring cup, then filling the cup to the 1 ½ cup line with milk.

-- If you prefer sweeter pancakes, you can add 1 tbsp sugar to the pancake batter with the dry ingredients, add 1 tbsp sugar to the peaches, and/or use vanilla or peach flavored Greek yogurt instead of plain.
+- If you prefer sweeter pancakes, you can add 1 tablespoon sugar to the pancake batter with the dry ingredients, add 1 tablespoon sugar to the peaches, and/or use vanilla or peach flavored Greek yogurt instead of plain.

 - Store leftover pancakes and peach compote separately in airtight containers in the refrigerator.

 Keywords: peaches and cream pancakes, healthy peach pancakes, no added sugar peach pancakes